FreeRADIUS/wiki.freeradius.org/guide/SQL-HOWTO-for-freeradius-3.x-on-Debian-Ubuntu.md

 Next create a database user with permissions to that database.
 You could of course call the database and the user anything you like but you probably should stick with 'radius' for the user to keep things simple.
 You can find sql statements to achieve this in /etc/raddb/mods-config/sql/main/*sql_dialect*/setup.sql

-##Example setup of MySql database##
+##Example setup of MySQL database##
-The following section show how this can be done when using a MySql database.
+The following section show how this can be done when using a MySQL database.

 ###Create MySQL Database###